Are you exploring Asia in the near future? We have 25 Asian Day Tours to whet your appetite.

 Your tour company will arrange to pick you up at your hotel for transfer to the marina.
 From there it’s a 90-minute boat ride to the marine park.
 Onboard, there are free refreshments and light snacks (water, biscuits, fruit etc).
 Keep your eyes peeled and if you are lucky you might spot a dolphin or two.

-The first destination is the island of Koh-Wau-Ta-Lap where you can ascend a series of steep steps up to a viewing platform which looks out across the archipelago.
+The first destination is the island of Koh-Wau-Ta-Lap where you can ascend a series of steep steps up to a viewing platform that looks out across the archipelago.
 Although the top platform is only 262 metres above sea level, it’s a tough climb in the heat of the day and a moderate level of fitness is required.

 After spending a few hours discovering Koh-Wau-Ta-Lap, there is the option of sea-kayaking to the next island, and from there you can hike up to the pristine blue lagoon called Talay Nai.